Krish-ds/Instagram_Bot/README.md

 ## Module Usage

-To use this module clone into your scripts of python or *pip install Instabot*
+To use this module clone into your scripts of python or *pip install Insta_bot*

 > ### Login into instagram

  ```1
-    from Instabot import *
+    from Insta_bot import *
     # Used to login without accepting to turn on notifications or save informations
     # User is recommended to login with this option always
     login_no_info(username,password)